Site logo

 How Do Horses Show Affection

-How Do Horses Show Affection?
+How Do Horses Show Affection to Humans?
 Key Takeaway

 Horses show emotions through nuzzling, licking, grooming, and nibling.
 They nicker, blow, and sigh to express feelings.
 Standing close, resting their head on you, mimicking actions, and following you are signs of affection.
 Playful behavior also indicates a happy and comfortable horse.